nickbrandt/GitLab/doc/user/project/labels.md

 All issues, merge requests, issue board lists, issue board filters, and label subscriptions with the old labels are assigned to the new group label.

+The new group label has the same ID as the previous project label.

 CAUTION: **Caution:**
 Promoting a label is a permanent action, and cannot be reversed.